A U.S. Coast Guard Member Looking at A Boat

 Taking the Oath of Enlistment

 Taking the Oath of Enlistment is the culminating event in your enlistment process.
-This formal ceremony marks your commitment to serve in the Coast Guard Reserve.
+The formal ceremony marks your commitment to serve in the Coast Guard Reserve.

 You will recite the oath in front of a commissioned officer, pledging to support and defend the Constitution of the United States.